elemental/elemental-web/source/doc-dev/matrices.rst

 Special matrices
 ****************

-It is frequently useful to test algorithms on well-known, trivial, and random matrices, such as
+It is frequently useful to generate matrices with well-studied properties, and so Elemental provides routines for generating a wide variety of both deterministic and random matrices.

-1. matrices with entries sampled from a uniform distribution,
-2. matrices with spectrum sampled from a uniform distribution,
-3. Wilkinson matrices,
-4. identity matrices,
-5. matrices of all ones, and
-6. matrices of all zeros.

-Elemental therefore provides utilities for generating many such matrices.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    matrices/deterministic
    matrices/random